stephanieleroux/SEA-ICE-notes/biblio-ABL-interaction.md

 # Bibliography

-Last update: 2023-02-08
+Last update: 2023-02-10

-List of references about sea ice - Atmospheric Boundary Layer coupling.
+A (non-exhaustive) list of references about sea ice - Atmospheric Boundary Layer coupling.

 I sorted out the references in the 5 categories below: